 Harassment includes but is not limited to inappropriate comments, inappropriate sexual behavior that warrants intervention, unwanted advances and touching, invasion of personal space in a sexual manner, deliberate intimidation, and unwelcomed sexual advances.
 In addition, harassment includes unwanted verbal, physical, cyber, or social aggressive behavior.
 The action of our members and guests will be closely monitored and if an incident of harassment is reported the event staff, volunteers, or MAKC representatives will (may) take corrective action against any offenders at the time of the incident, ranging from verbal warnings to expulsion from the area and/or event and a referral of the offender to the MAKC Board for consideration of expulsion from the MAKC.

 If you are being harassed or witness another person being harassed, please contact a security staff member immediately.
 We will be happy to assist you and provide protection for our members and attendees.
 We value all of our members and attendees that come to caving events and want to ensure that your safety and well-being is a top priority.

-This management plan was approved by the MAKC board on February 8, 2003.
+This management plan was approved by the MAKC board on February 8, 2003, suspended when the lease was suspended and then reapproved on October 17, 2020 with the new owner.
 The MAKC board reserves the right to update, adjust, alter or amend this plan at any time without notice.
-Changes in the management plan must be sanctioned by the board of directors and Dan Denton and thereafter will be publicized in the MAKC newsletter and/or website at the board’s discretion.
+Changes in the management plan must be sanctioned by the board of directors and Dorothy Denton and thereafter will be publicized in the MAKC newsletter and/or website at the board’s discretion.